University at Buffalo

 Key Highlights

-- ✦Classified as "R1: Doctoral Universities – Very high research activity," among the nation's top research institutions.
+- ✦Classified as "R1: Doctoral Universities – Very high research activity," a hallmark of top-tier research institutions.

-- ✦Founded in 1846 by a group including future U.S. President Millard Fillmore, who also served as its first chancellor.
+- ✦Founded in 1846 by a distinguished group, including future U.S. President Millard Fillmore.

-- ✦Houses the largest state-operated medical, dental, education, business, engineering, and pharmacy schools, plus SUNY's only law school.
+- ✦Home to SUNY's only law school and the largest state-operated medical, dental, business, engineering, education, and pharmacy schools.

-- ✦Boasts the largest endowment ($1.06 billion in 2024) and most research funding within the SUNY system.
+- ✦Boasts the largest endowment ($1.17 billion in 2025) and most research funding within the entire SUNY system.

 Timeline